CatalaLang/catala-book/src/5-1-literate-programming.md

 But you might also want to produce a human-readable (or even lawyer-readable) comprehensive document about the program and its specification.
-The Catala compiler and build system also lets you do that, see the [build system reference](./6-clerk.md) for more information.
+The Catala compiler and build system also let you do that, see the [build system reference](./6-clerk.md) for more information.
 This is called _weaving_.

 ### Free text and paragraphs